Jiteshiyu/Image-slider-app/README.md

 ## Challenges and Learnings

-- State Management: Managing and updating state efficiently using React's `useState` hook was essential for smooth transitions.
+- **State Management:** Managing and updating state efficiently using React's `useState` hook was essential for smooth transitions.
-- Responsive Design: Ensuring the app works across different screen sizes and resolutions required careful attention to CSS.
+- **Responsive Design:** Ensuring the app works across different screen sizes and resolutions required careful attention to CSS.
-- Image Indexing: Implementing a circular image indexing system so the user can infinitely cycle through images, even at the start or end of the list.
+- **Image Indexing:** Implementing a circular image indexing system so the user can infinitely cycle through images, even at the start or end of the list.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## Support
 Give a 🌟 to this repo if you liked it .